 Nutrition Info (Approximate Values)

-This Fafda Recipe post from the archives, originally published in December 2017 has been updated and republished on January 2023.
+This Fafda Recipe from the archives was first published on May 2017.
+It has been updated and republished on March 2024.

 Hello, my husband loves fafda but it is not as easily available where we live so I will most definitely try it.